kaboc/pot/README.md

 ### Resetting objects without removing a scope

 [Pot.resetAllInScope()][resetAllInScope] discards all the objects bound to the current scope, but the scope is not removed.

-This method is likely to be only necessary in rare cases.
+The behaviour of a reset of each object is the same as [reset()][reset]; the disposer is triggered in the same way.

+### Resetting objects in all scopes

-Similarly, [Pot.resetAll()][resetAll] discards all the objects that are bound to any scope.
+[Pot.resetAll()][resetAll] discards all the objects that are bound to any scope.
+This is useful to reset all for testing.

-This is useful to reset all objects for testing.
-It may also be used for clearing the state to make the app behave as if it restarted.
+By default, this method does not remove scopes themselves.
+If you want both objects and scopes to be reset, call it with `keepScopes: false`.
+It may be used for clearing the state to make the app behave as if it has restarted.

-The behaviour of a reset of each object is the same as [reset()][reset], therefore the disposer is triggered in the same way.

 ## Caveats